Asthma

 Eczema can be mild, moderate or severe and treatment of the condition will depend on its severity.
 There is currently...

-House dust mite allergy is very common and is associated with asthma, eczema and perennial allergic rhinitis.
-A significant amount of exposure to house dust mite allergen happens in the bed, so taking precautions in the bedroom by using allergy-proof covers on bedding, washing it regularly can sometimes help, although clinical trials suggest that multiple measures need to be taken, possibly including the use of chemicals called acaricides, in order to see an effect.
-However, remember that dust mite allergen is found in all rooms of the house, on the floor and in soft furnishings, not just in the bedroom.
+A significant amount of exposure to house dust mite allergen happens in the bed, so taking precautions in the bedroom by using allergy friendly covers on bedding, including on all pillows, is a first step.
+Washing bedding regularly can sometimes help, although clinical trials suggest that multiple measures need to be taken, possibly including the use of chemicals called acaricides, in order to see an effect.
+However, remember that dust mite allergen is found in all rooms of the house, on the floor and in soft furnishings, not just in the bedroom and are also present for example in the workplace and cars.

 Measures to avoid house dust mite will lower, but do not totally remove, dust mite allergens.
 Often, this will be sufficient to significantly improve symptoms, but sometimes, the reduction may simply not be enough to result in a noticeable difference.
 There is no way to predict whether someone will benefit from avoidance measures, except by trying them.
-Remember that it is better to properly carry out several allergen avoidance measures in order to see an improvement in symptoms.
-Just doing one or two things half-heartedly may not make any difference.
+Remember that it is better to carry out several allergen avoidance measures properly in order to see an improvement in symptoms.
+Just doing one or two things may not make any difference.

-Most efforts at controlling dust mites should be aimed at areas of the home where you spend most of your time and where dust mite load is greatest, i.e. bedrooms and living areas.
+Most efforts at controlling dust mites should be aimed at areas of the home where you spend most of your time and where dust mite load is greatest, i.e., bedrooms and living areas.